HankelBao/control_sandbox/README.md

 ## Installation of simulator

+#### Recommanded: Add the files to your PYTHONPATH
+*This is the recommended approach for installing the simulator.* The environment variable PYTHONPATH is used when you run a python command to find files not in the default folder.
+As a result, if you add the path of the simulator to that environmental variable, it will work without installing!!

+#### Install it to your system
 To use the simulator, it is recommended to install it as a local python module.
 You must enter the control_utilities directory and run a simple command:
 ```
 cd control_utilities && easy_install .